Go to the Students section

 Some complaints may require immediate referral to an outside body for consideration and investigation (e.g. the police, the Health and Safety Executive, the Office for Students), but usually a preliminary internal investigation will first be undertaken.

 The person conducting the investigation shall not be the person who will ultimately take decisions based on the findings of the investigation.
-Complaints concerning financial matters will normally be referred to the Director of Finance and Legal Services for investigation (unless they are the subject of the complaint), who may commission the internal audit service to undertake the investigation on their behalf.
-Financial disclosures may also require early notification to the funding body and the Audit Committee.
+Complaints concerning financial matters will normally be referred to the Chief Financial Officer for investigation (unless they are the subject of the complaint), who may commission the internal audit service to undertake the investigation on their behalf.
+Financial disclosures may also require early notification to the appropriate funding body and the Audit Committee.
 In exceptional cases, the University may wish to entrust an investigation to an independent person(s) from outside the University.

 The person to whom the disclosure is made will ensure that a written record is made of all stages of the complaint, including the matters raised, the conduct of any investigation and any decisions taken.
 Reasons will be given for any decisions taken.